 Bladder, Kidney, and Pain

-UTI called pyelonephritis.
-This causes pain in the middle of the back and often
+If the bacteria migrate higher in the body, from the bladder into the kidneys (through connecting tubes called ureters), women may develop a UTI called pyelonephritis.
+This causes pain in the middle of the back and often fever and chills.

 Prevention Is Best